 In modern times, they’re still a vital part of Egyptian culture.

 They’re topped with powdered sugar and eaten across Egypt and Sudan to celebrate Easter and Eid, the 3-day feast that marks the end of Ramadan.
 They’re also served at wedding feasts and other celebrations like Mawlid (the birthday of Islamic prophet Muhammad).

 Kahk can be plain, or stuffed with a variety of fillings like nuts, dates or Turkish delight.

 Families pass down kahk molds, with intricate designs in wood or ceramic, from generation to generation.

 And while bakeries in big cities often sell kahk that’s ready to eat, the traditional cookies are still made by hand in the countryside.

 They’re not easy to find outside of Ramadan (I’ve tried.)
-So if you’re in Cairo around the Eid holidays this is an absolute must-try dessert.
+So if you’re in Cairo around the Eid holidays this is an absolute must-try among Egyptian desserts.
 Kahk filled with rose Turkish delight are my favorite.

 Ghoriba are a type of shortbread cookie made with a simple mix of butter, flour and icing sugar, usually topped with a single almond.

 These bite-sized cookies are widely popular in the Arab world, and can be traced back historically to Azerbaijan.

 A dough is made at Cafe Corniche especially for ghoriba, says Assistant Chef Hussein.
 It’s then put into the oven on low heat, and topped with a single pistachio or almond nut.